shmyaksi/installation-grafana/README.md

 - sudo mkdir /var/lib/grafana -p
 - sudo chown -R 472:472 /var/lib/grafana

-After that we run the new Docker container, using installed Grafana image:
+**Step 4.** After that we run the new Docker container, using installed Grafana image:
 - sudo docker run -d -p 3000:3000 -v /var/lib/grafana:/var/lib/grafana -e "GF_SECURITY_ADMIN_PASSWORD=YOURPASSWORD" grafana/grafana

 !!This is your information to sign in: admin "admin" and password that you set by yourself